pact-foundation/pact-net/README.md

 [Checkout this gist](https://gist.github.com/neilcampbell/bc1fb7d409425894ece0) to see an example of how you can do this.

 #### Using the C# client
-If you use build tools like Fake and Cake, you may want create a broker publish task and using the PactPublisher.
+If you use build tools like Fake and Cake, you may want create a broker publish task using the PactPublisher.

 ```c#
 var pactPublisher = new PactPublisher("http://test.pact.dius.com.au", new PactUriOptions("username", "password"));